 Now with so many new synthetic stones and artificial treatments to enhance the appearance of stones, it is imperative to have a qualified professional evaluate your jewelry.
 We carefully inspect and grade each diamond or gemstone, and do the proper market research to arrive at an estimated replacement cost.

 We also write estate appraisals, helping the executor arrive at a liquidation value to assist in settling estates.

 Occasionally customers will bring in Grandma’s jewelry box with numerous items to be identified as gold and genuine stones versus imitation.
-In the past we haven’t charged for this service, however due to the time consuming nature of this process, we now charge a small service charge for Jewelry consultation.
+In the past we haven’t charged for this service, however due to the time consuming nature of this process, we now charge a small service charge for Jewelry Consultation Services.